remedyhealth/contentpull/tutorials/Intro.md

 module.exports = DataAccessLayer;
 ```

-The above example shows how **content-pull** can be used to simplify and parse all
+The above example shows how **contentpull** can be used to simplify and parse all
 data before it is used in your application.

 Assuming the above file exists in the current directory as `dal.js`, you can use the next example to create an instance of your DAL: